Howard Rand: Influence on Christian Identity

 Rand is considered the key transitional figure between British Israelism and Christian Identity, but he is not credited as the actual founder of the Christian Identity movement.
 The Anti-Defamation League also lists Rand as a prominent influential figure behind Christian Identity.
 He first coined the term "Identity".
 Professor Nicholas Goodrick-Clarke has summed up Rand as the catalyst figure behind Christian Identity as "a vital link between British-Israelism and its later American variant, Christian Identity, for he not only consolidated the movement in the United States but also opened it to the right-wing and anti-Semitic influences".

 While standard British Israelite teaching was that the Jews are descended from the tribe of Judah, Rand claimed that they were instead the descendants of Esau or Canaanites.
 Eventually, in Christian Identity this would shift even farther to become the belief modern Jews were descendants of Satan.

-Paradoxically, while early British Israelites such as Edward Hine and John Wilson were philo-semites, Christian Identity emerged in sharp contrast to be strongly anti-semitic.
+Paradoxically, while early British Israelites such as Edward Hine and John Wilson were philo-semites, Christian Identity emerged in sharp contrast to be strongly antisemitic.

 Rand did not teach any violence or hatred towards other races, but these acts would later emerge as the focus of the Christian Identity movement.
 In fact, Rand was a pacifist and his ideas have been described as a "peaceful missionary imperative."